Trần Huỳnh Duy Thức

-Trần Huỳnh Duy Thức (born 29 November 1966) is a Vietnamese engineer, entrepreneur and human rights activist.
-He was the founder and president of EIS, an international internet and telephone line provider.
-He is one of Amnesty International's prisoners of conscience.
+Trần Huỳnh Duy Thức (born 29 November 1966) is a Vietnamese engineer, entrepreneur, political dissident and human rights activist.
+He was the founder and president of EIS, an international internet and telephone line provider which was once highly regarded by both Vietnam and internationally for its achievements in the field of telecommunications and mobile services.
+He was arrested by Vietnamese security authorities and tried by the People's Court of Ho Chi Minh City on January 20, 2010, where he was sentenced to 16 years in prison for "activities aimed at overthrowing the people's government."
+He then became one of Amnesty International's prisoners of conscience.
+While in prison, he refused resettlement in the United States, declined to plead guilty in exchange for a pardon, and went on multiple hunger strikes in protest.
+On September 20, 2024, he was granted early release by the Vietnamese government.

 EIS

 Thức opened EIS as a computer shop in 1993 which assembled its own computers, and by 1994 the brand dominated the home PC market in Ho Chi Minh City.
 Later on it became an internet service provider, and in 1998 became the first Vietnamese ISP to branch out from dial-up to an integrated services digital network.

 EIS started providing Voice over IP services in Vietnam in 2003.
 They developed subsidiaries, One-Connection Singapore, One-Connection USA / Innfex, One-Connection Malaysia and One-Connection Vietnam, to provide internet access and telephone lines internationally.

 One-Connection Vietnam's operation license was withdrawn following Thức's arrest.

 Activism

 He began blogging under the pen name of Tran Dong Chan after he received no response to letters he had written to senior government officials.

-In 2008 he started co-writing "The Path of Viet Nam", which assessed the current situation in Vietnam, with a comprehensive set of recommendations for governance reform centred on human rights.
+In 2008 he started co-writing "Con đường Việt Nam" (English: The Path of Viet Nam), which assessed the current situation in Vietnam, with a comprehensive set of recommendations for governance reform centred on human rights.